 A typical sanction by a public university will consist of a suspension or academic probation.
 This type of penalty will vary in length, but it will generally last from one semester to a whole school year.
 You might also have to attend alcohol or drug treatment classes.
-These are the typical punishments that you will receive if you are charged of a DUI on school property.
+These are the typical punishments that you will receive if you are charged with a DUI on school property.

 However, you could receive other punishments.
 One other major consequence of getting a DUI on school property is the loss of an academic scholarship.
 Many programs will terminate your scholarship if you are found to be in violation of school rules or exhibit impaired judgment.
 In some cases, the loss of a scholarship can be serious.
 You might have to find an alternative way to pay for college by taking out student loans.
 In some cases, you might be unable to pay for college and will be forced to take time off.